MP for Bridgwater

 Opposition Assistant Whip (Commons)

-“A loyal Conservative backbencher who has occasionally rebelled on end-of-life legislation.”
+“A highly loyal centre-right Conservative MP who has a handful of notable rebellions on end-of-life amendments.”

 Sir Ashley Fox is the Conservative MP for Bridgwater, elected in 2024.
-He currently serves as Opposition Assistant Whip in the Commons and sits on several committees, including the Justice Committee and the Speaker's Advisory Committee on Works of Art; he previously served on the Employment Rights Bill committee from November 2024 to January 2025.
+He serves as Opposition Assistant Whip in the Commons and sits on the Justice Committee, with current committee work on the Unauthorised Entry to Football Matches Bill and the Dogs (Protection of Livestock) (Amendment) Bill, plus membership of the Speaker’s Advisory Committee on Works of Art.
+He previously served on the Employment Rights Bill committee in late 2024 to early 2025.

-Declares three financial interests: donations and other support (including loans) for activities as an MP; gifts, benefits and hospitality from UK sources; and shareholdings.
+Declared financial interests total four entries, including donations and other support (including loans) for activities as an MP, gifts, benefits and hospitality from UK sources, and shareholdings.

 Generated 21 February 2026